Solaris (novel): English translations

 Both the original Polish version of the novel (published in 1961) and its English translation are titled Solaris.
-Jean-Michel Jasiensko published his French translation in 1964 and that version was the basis of Joanna Kilmartin and Steve Cox's English translation (Walker and Company, 1970; Faber and Faber, 1971).
+Jean-Michel Jasiensko published his French translation in 1964.
+This version was the basis of Joanna Kilmartin and Steve Cox's English translation (Walker and Company, 1970; Faber and Faber, 1971).
 Lem, who read English fluently, repeatedly voiced his disappointment with the Kilmartin–Cox version.

 In 2011, Bill Johnston completed an English translation from the Polish.
 Lem's wife and son reviewed this version more favorably: "We are very content with Professor Johnston's work, that seems to have captured the spirit of the original."
 It was released as an audio book and later in an Amazon Kindle edition (2014, ISBN 978-83-63471-41-5).
 Due to legal issues, this translation did not appear in print until 2024, when Conversation Tree Press published a fine press edition of the book.